The Usui Memorial

 This is truly a very important instruction in the development of mental power.
 This is the one way that was taught by the sages and sages of ancient times.

-If you become a master, you should compare them (the rules of life) with a fortunate secret method and a spiritual cure for countless illnesses, and make their characteristics known in all places.
+If you become a master, you should compare them (the precepts) with a fortunate secret method and a spiritual cure for countless illnesses, and make their characteristics known in all places.

 The reason is simple, that this spiritual method should also reach many people.
 This is not just the change in the perception of the evolving progress of the era of recent years.